ttkorhonen/myDocument/docs/mrfioc2/event-receiver.md

 (event-decoding-ram)=
 ### Event Decoding

-The Event Receiver provides two mapping RAMs of 256 × 128 bits.
+The actions that the Event Receiver takes when it receives an event code are configured by means of the Mapping RAMs.
+Each EVR provides two mapping RAMs of 256 × 128 bits.
 Only one of the RAMs can be active at a time, however both RAMs may be modified at any time.
 The event code is applied to the address lines of the active mapping RAM.
 The 128-bit data programmed into a specific memory location pointed to by the event code determines what actions will be taken.
+The rough classification of actions is as described in the table below.

 | Event code   | Offset | Internal functions | Pulse Triggers   | 'Set' Pulse     | 'Reset' Pulse      |
 | ----------   | ------ | ------------------ | --------------   | -----------     | -------------      |